ansonl/ansonl.github.io/_posts/2022-10-12-2021-ford-bronco-sport-base-vs-2007-escape-hybrid.md

 For those in the same figurative or literal vehicle as me, the short answer to how the Bronco Sport compares to the 1st generation Escape Hybrid is

- **The Bronco Sport does everything the 1st generation Escape Hybrid does — but worse**.
+ **The Bronco Sport does everything the 1st generation Escape Hybrid does — only worse**.

 This review is biased from my point of view as a happy 1st gen Escape Hybrid driver.
 I believe the designers of the 1st gen Escape got the size and proportion spot on.
 You can fit a dryer and washer in perfectly in the back of that Escape and the cabin has enough length to transport a multiple 8ft long 2x4s without needing to hang the wood planks out of a window, among many other things that the Escape performs above average at.